FIN-025: Internal Investment Program for University UnitsDate: 08/21/2009 Status: Final

 Treasury Management will track the following items to monitor compliance with the Program’s guidelines:

-- Minimum Average Balance – At the end of each calendar quarter, Treasury Management will review the average daily balance for each investment in the Program for the past quarter to determine if any balance failed to meet the minimum average balance requirement.
+- Minimum Average Balance – At the end of each calendar quarter, Treasury Management will review the average quarter-end balance for each investment in the Program for the past quarter to determine if any balance failed to meet the minimum average balance requirement.

 - Minimum Term Requirements – At the end of each calendar quarter, Treasury Management will monitor the beginning, ending and average daily balances for investments in the Program to determine if funds have been kept in the Program for the required term.